max-content/CSharp_April2023/README.md

 *This first line will disable to warning that vs code gives us that these strings are Not-Nullable properties or you can write the property like this: or `public string FirstName {get;set;} = null;`*

 *To allow a string to be nullable say the field is optional you'd declare `public string?
 Location {get;set;}`*

+### View Models
+at the top of a cshtml file we want to put `@model [datatype]` ie: `@model string` means we're expecting the controller to send the view model a string through the View object.